 A controversial trade agreement sparked the "Sunflower Movement" in 2014, where students and activists occupied Taiwan's parliament protesting against what they called China's growing influence over Taiwan.

-Officially, the ruling DPP still favours eventual formal independence for Taiwan, while the KMT favours eventual re-unification.
+Officially, the ruling DPP still favours formal independence for Taiwan, while the KMT favours eventual unification with China.

 But most Taiwanese people seem to fall somewhere in between.
 A June 2022 survey found that only 5.2% of Taiwanese supported independence as soon as possible, while 1.3% were in favour of unification with mainland China at the earliest possibility.